Darryl's thoughts on the Christian Faith, Facts, and World Events

 Jesus Prayer in the Garden of Gethsemane, shows us just how much Jesus longs for his followers to be united.

 John 17:20-23 “I am praying not only for these disciples but also for all who will ever believe in me through their message.
 I pray that they will all be one, just as you and I are one—as you are in me, Father, and I am in you.
 And may they be in us so that the world will believe you sent me.
 “I have given them the glory you gave me, so they may be one as we are one.
 I am in them and you are in me.
 May they experience such perfect unity that the world will know that you sent me and that you love them as much as you love me."

 Christians, we may never agree with each other.
 We might not even like each other.
 But, Jesus Christ commands that we love each other.
 Like it or not, we are all in the same boat.
 As a Christian, I do not hate the 15 Muslims who killed 12 of my siblings in Christ.
 By their hateful actions they only prove Jesus' words true.

 “I have told you these things so that you won’t abandon your faith.
 For you will be expelled from the synagogues, and the time is coming when those who kill you will think they are doing a holy service for God.
 This is because they have never known the Father or me."
 (John 16:1-3)

-On the Cross, "Jesus said, And the soldiers gambled for his clothes by throwing dice."
+On the Cross, "Jesus said, “Father, forgive them, for they don’t know what they are doing.”
+And the soldiers gambled for his clothes by throwing dice."
 (Luke 23:34)